ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 MOSIP provides the capabilities for Zonal Admin to update the device related details.
 Procedure to update the devices related details, the Zonal Admin will:
 1. Update the device details such as Serial Number and Mac-Address
-2. Update the zone of a device (If a device is being moved to a new zone or accidently assigned to a wrong zone).
+2. Update the zone of a device (If a device is being moved to a new zone or accidentally assigned to a wrong zone).
 3. The system does make the device visible to the Zonal Admin, if previously assigned to other zone.
 4. Remove the mapping of the Center and device  (if already mapped to a Center of another zone)
-5. Assign a machine to the new zone (In case of accidently assigning the wrong zone, Zonal Admin will contact with the Zonal admin of newly assigned zone to get the Machine re-assigned to the old zone) For more information about updating devices related details in admin zone through UI, refer to https://github.com/mosip/mosip/wiki/FRS-Admin-Services#27-list-of-devices---createreadupdatedelete-
+5. Assign a machine to the new zone (In case of accidentally assigning the wrong zone, Zonal Admin will contact with the Zonal admin of newly assigned zone to get the Machine re-assigned to the old zone) For more information about updating devices related details in admin zone through UI, refer to https://github.com/mosip/mosip/wiki/FRS-Admin-Services#27-list-of-devices---createreadupdatedelete-